-We estimate a small-scale New Keynesian model solved with a second-order approximation to the equilibrium conditions.
-Both macro and term structure data of the United States from 1983:QI to 2002:QIV are used in the estimation.
+We estimate a small-scale New Keynesian model solved with the second-order approximation to equilibrium conditions with both macro and term structure data of the United States from 1983:QI to 2002:QIV.
 To magnify the time variation of the term premium, we introduce an ARCH(1) effect to a markup shock to an otherwise standard model.
 New closed form solutions of bond prices are proposed to make the estimation practically feasible.
 Main empirical findings are as follows.
-First, the model can provide clear economic interpretations of empirical counterparts of latent term structure factors.
-The level, the slope, and the curvature of the yield curve are found to be closely related to the persistent part of monetary policy, the real disturbance to the desired markup of a firm, and the transitory monetary policy shock, respectively.
+First, even though nonlinear terms and the ARCH(1) effect do not help us much in generating predictive moments of bond yields similar to those observed in data. the model can provide clear economic interpretations of empirical counterparts of latent term structure factors.
+The level, the slope, and the curvature of the yield curve are found to be closely related with the persistent part of monetary policy, the real disturbance to the desired markup of a firm, and the transitory monetary policy shock, respectively.
 Also, the time variation of the term premium is found to be driven by the persistent monetary policy shock.
 Second, from the viewpoint of macroeconomics, our analysis sheds new lights on the interpretation of the Volcker disinflation policy.
 Smoothed estimates of the target inflation from the joint estimation closely track the inflation forecasts of the survey data while those from the macro estimation do not.
 Sluggish responses of long term rates reveal the lingering suspicion of the disinflation policy in spite of the relatively low inflation rate.
 Even though a relatively standard macro model is used, our analysis provide interesting implications for both macroeconomics and finance.
-However, the model misses some predictive moments of bond yields and implies a bit more volatile inflation than the actual data.
-Dynamic macro models with richer structures-asymmetric information between the central bank and private agents, for example- can improve term structure implications in terms of predictive moments.
-Our analysis indicates that the joint estimation of such a model with macro and term structure data is essential to fully investigate the issue.
-That remains a challenging but promising task.
+Incorporating more complicated macroeconomic structures-asymmetric information between private agents and the central bank, financial frictions etc.- into the model in order to improve term structure implications and analyze the monetary policy in a broad context remain a challenging but promising task.